shubham4786/techkareer/README.md

 2. When opening issues or pull requests, Attach images or videos to provide additional context or illustrate the problem you're encountering

-Thank you for your interest in contributing to Techkareer!
+Thank you for your interest in contributing to TechKareer!